bharatpatel7/portfolio/README.md

 - `search`: Search for assets based on criteria such as symbol or name.
 - `view`: View detailed information about a specific asset.
 - `gain`: Calculate and display the total gain of the portfolio.

+## Test Plan and Output
+All the Test plan and Expected outputs are in Text file. for Test plan  follow *testplan.txt* for expected output follow *testPlan_expectedOutput.txt*

 ## Owner
 This project is maintained by Bharat Garsondiya.
 For any questions or contributions, please contact bgarsond@uoguelph.ca.